On the rigidity of Souslin trees and their generic branches: Introduction

 Recall that an $\omega_1$-tree is said to be Souslin if it has no uncountable chain or antichain.
-In \cite{Fuchs} and \cite{FuchsHamkins}, Hamkins and Fuchs considered various notions of rigidity on Souslin trees and studied the affect of their rigidity notions on the following question: how many branches can Souslin trees, satisfying certain rigidity requirements, add to themselves?
-In \cite{Fuchs}, Fuchs asks a few questions which motivates this work.

-In this paper we show that it is possible to have a Souslin tree $S$ which has the highest level of rigidity but it adds $\aleph_2$ many branches to itself where $2^{\omega_1} = \omega_2$. \begin{thm} It is consistent with $\GCH$ that there is a Souslin tree $S$ such that: \begin{itemize} \item $\Vdash_S ``S$ is Kurepa", \item $\Vdash_S$ ``$S \rest C$ is rigid for all club $C \subset \omega_1$." \end{itemize} \end{thm}
+In \cite{Fuchs} and \cite{FuchsHamkins}, Fuchs and Hamkins considered various notions of rigidity of Souslin trees and studied the following question: How many generic branches can Souslin trees introduce, when they satisfy certain rigidity requirements?
+In \cite{Fuchs}, Fuchs asks a few questions which motivate the following theorem. \begin{thm} It is consistent with $\GCH$ that there is a Souslin tree $S$ such that $\Vdash_S ``S$ is Kurepa and $S \rest C$ is rigid for every club $C \subset \omega_1$".